-Join us for a special pre-Celebration event with Dr. Linda B. Nilson.
+Join us for a special pre-Celebration event with Dr. José Antonio Bowen

-Whether you teach in medicine, dentistry, nursing, or public health, you will leave the session with new ideas to enhance your efforts.
+Whether you teach in medicine, dentistry, nursing, or public health, you will find value in this thought-provoking presentation about 21st century teaching.

 Sponsored by the HSC-Delphi Faculty Development Partnership